pjp13579/users/README.md

 &emsp;-execute the command "func start" to run the application <p></p>
 	<p></p>

 There is an instance of this application deployed in Azure.
-These are the endpoints:<br />
+These are the web-api endpoints:<br />
 &emsp;-<a href="https://users23771.azurewebsites.net/api/getuserbyid/{id}">https://functionapp23771.azurewebsites.net/api/getuserbyid/{id}</a><br />
 &emsp;-<a href="https://users23771.azurewebsites.net/api/getallusers">https://functionapp23771.azurewebsites.net/api/getallusers</a><br />
 &emsp;-<a href="https://users23771.azurewebsites.net/api/postusers">https://functionapp23771.azurewebsites.net/api/postusers</a><br />